In this tutorial, you will learn how to remove anything from a photo in Photoshop.

 Remove a Photobomber Using Content-Aware Fill

-One of the best and easiest ways of removing anything from your photos in Photoshop is by using the Content-Aware Fill.
+One of the best and easiest ways of removing anything from your photos in Photoshop is using the Content-Aware Fill.

-The Content-Aware Fill is one of those tools that seems almost magical the first time you use it.
+The Content-Aware Fill is one tool that seems almost magical when you first use it.
 It allows you to fill in selections with content instead of a color.

 In the example in this video, I show you how to remove a photobomber from a photo by simply making a selection around her.

 Then press Shift Backspace (Mac: Shift Delete) to bring up the Fill dialog box.
-Then selecting Content-Aware as the Fill, which will look at the surrounding pixels of the selection to generate the fill.
+Then selecting Content-Aware as the Fill will look at the surrounding pixels of the selection to generate the fill.

 As you see, the photobomber instantly disappears, and the photo looks perfect.
 This command works best with backgrounds that do not have too much detail.

 Remove People from Background With the Patch Tool

-If the Content-Aware Fill does not do the job, you can try the Patch Tool to remove anything from a photo in Photoshop.
+If the Content-Aware Fill does not work, you can try the Patch Tool to remove anything from a photo in Photoshop.

 The Patch Tool is part of the Healing Brush set of tools.
 These are the tools that you will use for all your retouching needs.
-The Patch Tool is primarily used to repair larger areas of an image, or get rid of any distractions or blemishes.
+The Patch Tool primarily repairs larger areas of an image or eliminates any distractions or blemishes.

 The advantage of the Patch Tool over Content-Aware Fill and other retouching tools is that it uses a selection-defined area to sample from.
 So you can decide what areas to use as a reference for texture and lighting.